 The most ambitious, and most challenging, part of this project cataloging manuscripts and early editions of Latin texts.
 Many manuscript repositories have been making good progress in publishing their collections, or at least a portion of them, on the internet.
 However, owing to differences in the systems used to catalog manuscripts, each site requires us to spend a significant amount of time developing a strategy for acquiring the data needed for the catalog.
 For that reason, this part of the catalog is the least developed so far.

 There is a Manuscript content type in the DLL Catalog, but it is not yet available for public viewing.
 It is based on the minimum requirements of the Text Encoding Initiative’s Manuscript Description module.
 Ideally, the records of other institutions that use the same model will be relatively easy to import into the catalog, but that will depend on the availability and format of the data.
 The E-Codices collection (http://www.e-codices.unifr.ch/en) is a good example.
 E-Codices aims to digitize and publish all of the manuscripts from late antiquity, the middle ages, and early modernity held by libraries and other collections in Switzerland.
 Because it uses the TEI’s module for manuscript description, we have been able to download 1,261 records for the DLL’s Catalog.
-We are currently processing the data and preparing to add the records to the DLL Catalog.
-We project that this project will be complete in the summer of 2019, at which point we will turn our attention to other collections.
+Adding them to the catalog is one of many projects in the queue.